digital-asset/docs.daml.com/docs/2.9.0/docs/tools/daml-shell/index.rst

 * Apply queries and filters to commands to manage the output.
 * Use the ``diff`` command to highlight the delta between two contract IDs for the same template.

-Searches can be bounded by specifying a minimum and maximum offset value to search within.
+To bound a search, specify a minimum and maximum offset value.

 Daml Shell leverages PQS as its datastore and connects using JDBC.
 For more information, see :ref:`pqs-connect-header`.